ericapisani/redwoodjs-weather-demo/README.md

 TEST_DATABASE_URL=postgresql://postgres:postgres@localhost:5432/redwoodjs-weather-demo-test
 ```

+#### Setting up a Database on Railway

+If you'd rather not worry about setting up a Postgres database on your computer, you can easily provision a Postgres database on [Railway for free](https://railway.app/)(for 24 hours).

+After provisioning a database on Railway, copy the 'database connection URL' that Railway provides.
+You can then use this as your `DATABASE_URL` value in your local environment.

+To apply the Prisma schema to the provisioned databse, run `yarn rw prisma db push`.

+To run the seed script that populates the provisioned database, run `yarn rw prisma db seed`.

 ## GraphQL Queries

 While RedwoodJS ships with a developer GraphQL Playground, when running the app under `netlfiy cli`, the playground doesn't launch properly.